 A construction site emergency evacuation plan should include the following elements:

 For employers that want to be ready for anything and completely protect employees from harm, follow these 5 tips in preparing an emergency evacuation plan:

-iAuditor by SafetyCulture is a safety management platform that employers can use to create and share their emergency evacuation plans.
+SafetyCulture (formerly iAuditor) is a safety management platform that employers can use to create and share their emergency evacuation and action plans.
 You can do the following (and more!) with iAuditor: